joebumbulis/blog-fe-cf-pages/README.md

-# Project Built for ClodCloudflareuflare Pages
+# Project Built for Cloudflare Pages
 This project is built using these [cf documents](https://developers.cloudflare.com/pages/tutorials/build-an-api-with-pages-functions/).